cartant/rxjs-spy/docs/index.md

         rxSpy.let("people", source => source.mapTo("mallory"));

+    Note that the changes will be seen by both current and future subscribers to the observable.

+    Undo the chage with an `undo` call:

+        rxSpy.undo(3);

 1. The spy API can pause tagged observables using the `pause` method.
 For example, the following call pauses the people observable so that it's emissions can be controlled from the console:

         rxSpy.pause("interval");